edtro/create-react-app/packages/react-scripts/README.md

 (when you are using source control and an automated build, make sure these are also committed)

+3. The edtro-vss-react-scripts template still includes a SVG image (like the standard template) but this has to be removed because these are not supported within VSS extensions.

-3. When using Visual Studio and you want to create a project for the app, just create a new project of type "From Existing Node.js Code", select the 'my-app' folder and select TypeScript
+4. When using Visual Studio and you want to create a project for the app, just create a new project of type "From Existing Node.js Code", select the 'my-app' folder and select TypeScript

-4. Make sure to test the npm scripts:
+5. Make sure to test the npm scripts:

 ```cmd
 npm start